Our tools – How we use our balance sheet to achieve them

 The Bank does not publish data on individual transactions within the Temporary Expanded Collateral Repo Facility.
 Following the facility’s closure, the Bank published aggregate usage of the scheme on 17 November 2022.

 Except for central counterparties (CCPs), which are not permitted to use Level C assets as collateral.

-Except for central counterparties (CCPs), which are required to maintain a pre-agreed average target balance for each maintenance period.
+Except for central counterparties (CCPs) and International Central Securities Depositories (ICSDs), which are required to maintain a pre-agreed average target balance for each maintenance period.